trizen/sidef-book/syntax_and_semantics/literals/number.md

 say sqrt(-1).kind_of(Number)    #=> true
 ```

-Additionally, the `Number` type can be used for constructing new Number objects:
+Additionally, the `Number` class can be used for constructing new Number objects:

 ```ruby
 Number("1234.52")         # set decimal number